-I’ve been in the blogging business for about 2 years now.
+I’ve been in the blogging business for a little over 4 years now.
 It’s been a wild ride, but I’ve learned a lot about what works and what doesn’t.
 Yet what still amazes me today is that I’m able to earn a living off of something that I’m truly passionate about.

 See something that’s not on the list and should be?
 Let me know in the comments down below.